Mosiur-Rahman-1/MySQL-PostgreSQL/README.md

 # postgreSQL
-A Excercise note for SQL (MySQL and PostgreSQL).
-Here i tried to find different data insights/answers for different data/business questions by querying the different sample and real companies dataset from their different tables.
+This is an exercise note and project for SQL (PostgreSQL).
+I tried to find different data insights/answers for various data/business questions by querying the datasets of varying samples and actual companies from their other tables.